 Help your references help you

-- Contact the person and ask for permission each time you want to use that person as a reference.
+- Contact the person and ask for permission each time you want to use that person as a reference

 - A potential employer may ask both you and your reference about your perceived weaknesses.
-Tell your reference about any steps you’ve taken to improve your performance.
+Tell your reference about any steps you’ve taken to improve your performance

 Thank your references

-Keep your references current.
+Keep your references up to date

 Maintaining and building your reference list is a good way to nurture your network:

 - Stay on good terms with past employers.
-Don’t burn your bridges.
+Don’t burn your bridges

 Value your references